 The Council has also made available to Ascent Housing LLP a £20million loan facility.
-As at 31st March 2016 a total of £14million of this facility had been drawn and there have been no further drawdowns by 31st March 2017; the remaining capital commitment on this loan amounts to £6million.
+As at 31st March 2016 a total of £14million of this facility had been drawn and there have been no further drawdowns by 31st March 2018; the remaining capital commitment on this loan amounts to £6million.

-In addition to the payments of the Loan from the Council to Ascent LLP during the year, the Council has received interest payments from Ascent LLP of £490,100 for the loan and £100,000 for the Debenture.
+The Council has received interest payments from Ascent LLP of £459,250 for the loan and £100,000 for the Debenture.